-So recently there’s been a trend that’s been going around on TikTok and Youtube, and it’s how to be “that girl” so you can create a productive morning routine and basically have your life completely put together!
+So recently there’s been a new trend that’s been going around on TikTok and Youtube, and it’s how to be “that girl” so you can create a productive morning routine and basically have your life completely put together!

 You might already know what I’m talking about – the videos with a bunch of short clips all put together of healthy food, workouts, journalling, reading, etc. The girls in these videos always have the perfect meals, the perfect cute workout outfits, and are just super aspirational on every level.